Policies

 POLICY ARBITRATION PROCESS TO THE EVALUATION MECHANISM

-Peer review is a constructive process, therefore, the reviewers, besides evaluating the scientific content of the article, should contribute with criticisms and recommendations for its improvement.
-The reviewers' opinions/comments will be sent to the authors when justified.
-However, the authors of the article will not know the identity of the reviewers.
+Peer review is a constructive process.
+Therefore, the reviewers, besides evaluating the scientific content of the article, should contribute with criticisms and recommendations for its improvement.
+When justified, the reviewers' opinions/comments will be sent to the authors.
+However, the article's authors will not know the identity of the reviewers.

-1 - All articles submitted to Millennium will be assessed for their quality and technical-scientific merit through a process of arbitration by peers, with a double-blind review.
+1 - All articles submitted to Millenium - Journal of Education, Technologies and Health will be assessed for their quality and technical-scientific merit through a process of arbitration by peers, with a double-blind review.

 2 - The process of arbitration and assessment begins after receipt of the submitted article and culminates with its publication or refusal.
-It is supported by the 9-step ABCDEFGHI Publication Decision Flowchart: A- Assignment of Code; B- Pre-analysis; C- Peer Review; D- Supervision of Review; E- Technical and Documentary Review; F- Final Review; G- Translation; H- Composition, Graphic Design, and Layout; HTML; I- Dissemination in databases.
+It is supported by the 8-step ABCDEFGH Publication Decision Flowchart: A- Assignment of Code; B- Pre-analysis; C- Peer Review; D- Supervision of Review; E- Final Review; F- Translation; G- Composition, Graphic Design, and Layout; HTML; H- Dissemination in databases.

-A - Code Assignment: All articles submitted to Millennium receive a numerical code to support the arbitration process, in a double-blind review system, preserving the identity of authors and reviewers;
+A - Code Assignment: All articles submitted to Millenium - Journal of Education, Technologies and Health receive a numerical code to support the arbitration process in a double-blind review system, preserving the identity of authors and reviewers;

-B - Pre-analysis: After receiving the article, the Section Editor/Special Editor carries out a first evaluation which will focus on the adequacy and relevance of the editorial policy.
-If the article meets the conditions and is recommended for the review process, the Section Editor/Special Editor submits the article to the Urkund Program to detect plagiarism.
+B - Pre-analysis: After receiving the article, the Section Editor/Special Editor conducts a first evaluation focusing on the editorial policy's adequacy and relevance.
+If the article meets the conditions and is recommended for review, the Section Editor/Special Editor submits the article to the Urkund Program to detect plagiarism.
 If it passes the Section Editor's pre-evaluation, the article enters the blind peer review phase.
 If not approved, the Section/Special Editor requests the missing documents or communicates to the authors the refusal of the publication.

 Whenever there is no agreement between the reviewers' opinions, or in the case of justified doubts, the Section Editor will send the article to a third reviewer for an opinion.